Mulgrew Miller: 1976–86

 Towards the end of 1976, Miller was invited to substitute for the regular pianist in the Duke Ellington Orchestra (by then led by Mercer Ellington; his father died in 1974).
 Miller had performed the same role for one weekend around a year earlier, and the new work was to be for only three weeks, but he ultimately toured with the orchestra for almost three years.
 His membership of the orchestra helped him, in the words of a piano magazine, to get "respect as a powerful, two-fisted pianist adept at delivering entrancingly lyrical and gracefully introspective runs as well as dazzling and buoyant passages".

-He left in January 1980, after being recruited by vocalist Betty Carter, with whom he toured for eight months that year.
+In January 1980, Miller left the Duke Ellington Orchestra after being recruited by vocalist Betty Carter, with whom he toured for eight months that year.
 He was then part of Shaw's band from 1981 to 1983, thereby, in Miller's view, fulfilling his destiny from their earlier meetings.
 In 1981, he made his studio recording debut, on Shaw's United.
 During the early 1980s, he also accompanied vocalist Carmen Lundy, and played and recorded with saxophonist Johnny Griffin.
+Miller married on August 14, 1982.

-Miller was recommended for Art Blakey's Jazz Messengers by Blakey members Terence Blanchard and Donald Harrison, and he joined the drummer's band in 1983.
+Miller was recommended by Terence Blanchard and Donald Harrison for Art Blakey's Jazz Messengers, and he joined the drummer's band in 1983.
 Initially, he struggled to fit in with Blakey dominating the rhythm section, but Miller stated that, over his period with the band: "My playing just generally matured.
 I don't think one single characteristic changed, but the experience certainly boosted my confidence".
 At times during concert performances he was allotted a solo piano spot, which Miller used to play medleys.
 His presence in the Jazz Messengers cemented his reputation within jazz.
 His recording career as a leader began in 1985, with Keys to the City, the first of Miller's several recordings for Landmark, which continued with Work! the following year.
 Jon Pareles' review of a solo concert in 1986 observed that Miller's playing showed the influence of Powell on some numbers and Kelly on others, but that, overall, he was developing "his own, authoritative style".